Smartlogic-Semaphore-Limited/google-oauth-2.0-serverauthmodule/readme.md

 Google Example: `https://www.googleapis.com/oauth2/v3/userinfo`

 #### `oauth.callback_uri` (_optional_)
+default: `null`

+`oauth.callback_uri` is the URL that the OpenID Connect provider will redirect the browser to after the user responds to the request.
+This should correspond to "`Redirect URIs`" value defined in the OAuth2 Client API Console for your provider.
+The default value is null, which means the callback URI will be constructed using the Tomcat Request object and the oauth.callback_relative_path property value.
+Specify an explicit full callback URI if required, for example if your router handles SSL/TLS and the request scheme in tomcat would come through as just HTTP but you want to preserve HTTPS.

+#### `oauth.callback_relative_path` (_optional_)
 default: `/j_oauth_callback`

-`oauth.callback_uri` is the URI that Google will redirect to after the user responds to the request.
-This should correspond to "`Redirect URIs`" value defined in the OAuth2 Client API Console for your provider.
+`oauth.callback_relative_path` is the relative path added to the callback URI to indicate that the HTTP request is a callback from OAuth.
+If you specify a oauth.callback_uri, that property value should end with this relative path.
+If it does not, the module will append the relative path to the callback URL.
+For example, full callback URLs might be http://localhost:8080/SW/j_oauth_callback or http://localhost:8080/SW.
+In the first case, the URL ends with the path "/j_oauth_callback" so the URL would not be modified.
+In the second case, the path "/j_oauth_callback" is missing at the end of the URL, so the module would add the path to yield the full callback http://localhost:8080/SW/j_oauth_callback.

 #### `javax.security.auth.login.LoginContext` (_optional_)
 default: `"com.smartlogic.security.google.OAuthServerAuthModule"`